kiboschool/course-pm-and-design/src/lessons/software-team/design-thinking.md

 <aside>
-📺 Watch this video introduction to Design Thinking from IDEO, one of the organizations that helped popularize its use
+📺 Watch this video introduction to Design Thinking from IDEO, one of its pioneers
 </aside>

-<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe width="560" height="315" src="https://www.youtube.com/embed/QWdgcpAHRlM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/QWdgcpAHRlM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;></iframe></div>

 Design thinking is a solution-based approach to problem-solving that helps to find constructive solutions to effectively tackle a problem.
 The video describes three lenses for bringing an idea into focus: